-The financial information provided to 30 June 2020 is based on the preliminary results as of 22 July 2020.
+The financial information provided to 30 June 2020 is based on the preliminary results for the period to 30 June 2020.
 These results will change as final year end reviews and journals are completed, along with any amendments required as a result of the audit process (which is scheduled to occur in September/October).
-Examples of items that may change are; addition of expenses not included by 30 June in the purchase order system, interest on reserves and funding from development contributions.
+Examples of items that may change are: addition of expenses not included by 30 June in the purchase order system, interest on reserves and funding from development contributions.